benjGam/Response-Normalizer/docs/technical-documentations.md

 ### `:callSubject` parameter

-This parameter will be replaced by the 'Normalized' Nest module name.
+This parameter will be replaced by the 'Normalized' Nest service name.
 It could be overwritten by a `Nest metadata decorator` to replace the auto-determined `:callSubject` value by a choosen one.

 ### `:callQueryParams` parameter